 Mission Statement of Healing The Shadow

-To train, and put out into the world, confident, competent, compassionate practitioners who are on an active and continued journey to understand and accept all different parts of themselves and who are resourced with the skills, support and emotional maturity to facilitate clients on this journey.
+To train, and put out into the world, confident, competent, compassionate practitioners who are on an active and continued journey to understand and accept all different parts of themselves and who are resourced with the skills, support and emotional maturity to facilitate clients safely and effectively.

 Ethical considerations are more than polarised judgements of right and wrong.
 They involve exploring principles, morals and values behind a particular intent, intervention and action.